 Imagine for a moment that your loved one sells crack on the street corner.
 I would find this unacceptable behavior.
 If my wife sold crack, I would talk to her and ask her to stop.
 I don’t want that kind of thing going on in the closest relationship I have with a person.
 But if she didn’t stop, I would do everything in my power until I pass out from exhaustion to help her.

 If she doesn’t want help, then I can either choose to stay and accept the behavior (“Hey, that’s just what she does.
 I don’t agree with it, but I love her and will accept the fact that she does it”).
 Or, I can choose not to accept it and walk away.
-Either way, it’s a loving, caring and supportive thing to do for the both of you.
+Either way, it’s a loving, caring, and supportive thing to do for both of you.

-When you are in love, you feel the most safe with that person more than anyone else.
+When you are in love, you feel the safest with that person more than anyone else.
 You share everything about yourself.
 That person has direct access to your heart.
 So how safe do you feel with someone who judges you or your behavior?
 How safe do you feel with someone who you judge?

 If you are judging someone’s behavior, you typically feel less safe with them, as they are doing something you don’t agree with (or perhaps even fear).
 After all, at any moment, they may do that thing again, and it will trigger a negative emotion in you.